AlistairChild/JJSimulation/README.md

 ## Authors and acknowledgment

-This project was a collaboration between Alistair Child and under a project supervised by Niladri Banerjee.
+This project was a collaboration between Alistair Child and Shalaka Kulkarni under a project supervised by Niladri Banerjee.